Find new poetry to explore based on your zodiac sign.

 A true lover of beauty and tradition, Taurus relishes scents and sounds and pleasures of the skin.
 But they also want mental stimulation and imagery that can send them into sensory overload.
 To fulfill their desire for the grounded but pastoral, Mary Oliver’s focus on the sacredness of nature.
 Her poetic exploration of nature offers the Taurus the ability to smell the roses, hear the sea, and find the divine in Mother Earth.
 It is a book of wildness, humanity, and the spectacular language of the natural world.

 Gemini: Ventrakl by Christian Hawkey

 Ventrakl by Christian Hawkey is a conversation, a summoning, a translation — between author Christian Hawkey and George Trakl, a 19th-century Austrian poet.
 The poems are often “translated” (literally but mostly by other means) from Trakl’s own work and are displayed alongside images.
 Poems by Trakl are shot at via a gun and the remaining text is reassembled into a new poem, for example.
 This book — with its innovative nature — will speak to Gemini’s gift for communication and invention and it will call to Gem’s adaptable, dual nature.

 Cancer: The Complete Poems by John Keats

 One of the most well-beloved poets of all time, Keats poems evoke the passage of time, mortality — he himself died young and both his mother and father passed when he was a child — splendor, an human suffering.
 A Romantic poet, Keats’ deep well of emotional aptitude will speak to Cancer’s need for depth and truth (even though Keats himself was born a Halloween Scorpio).
 In his words, the Cancer’s sensitivity and need for vulnerability will find a wellspring of aching beauty.
 And as a Scorpio, Keats’ intensity will speak the language of any water sign.

-With Leo’s charisma, fire, and sense of self-worth, this fiery sign will respond to Whitman’s Song of Myself, a poem of self, a look at the great possibility of who we are.
+With Leo’s charisma, fire, and sense of self-worth, this fiery sign will respond to Chisala’s A Fire Like You, a poetry collection of self, a look at the great possibility of who we are.
 It is a sort of incantation spoken aloud for personal power — and what could be more Leo, than standing in that space of worthiness?